swent-Team01/OOTD/README.md

 ---

-## Security & Privacy

-> 🔐 **Read our full [Security Policy](SECURITY.md)** for vulnerability reporting and security guidelines.

-### Security Best Practices

-- **API Keys**: Never commit API keys or secrets.
-Use `local.properties` for local development.
-- **Firebase Rules**: We have strict Firestore and Storage security rules.
-Test rule changes thoroughly.
-- **User Data**: All user data is encrypted in transit and at rest.
-- **Permissions**: Request only necessary permissions and explain why they're needed.

-### Reporting Security Issues

-If you discover a security vulnerability, please follow our [Security Policy](SECURITY.md):

-1. **Do NOT** open a public issue
-2. Use [GitHub Security Advisories](https://github.com/swent-Team01/OOTD/security/advisories/new) or email maintainers
-3. Provide detailed information about the vulnerability
-4. Allow time for a fix before public disclosure

----

 ## License

 This project is currently **not licensed** for public use.
 All rights are reserved by the OOTD development team.